 All state park systems may apply.
 Five finalists will be announced for 2023 with the final award presented at the National State Park Directors’ conference.
 A panel of five public health and park professionals will review all applications and decide the winner.
 The award is managed by the National Healthy Park Coalition, whose goal is to inspire all park systems to strive for exemplary health practices and policies.

 Plans for Cities

-SPAN is working with several cities across Arkansas to develop master bike and pedestrian plans, allowing citizens to travel from point A to B safely without a motorized vehicle.
-Partners such as Crafton Tull, Arkansas Department of Transportation, Winrock International and cities’ leaders develop these plans in several steps.
+SPAN is working with several cities in central Arkansas to develop master bike and pedestrian plans, allowing citizens to travel from point A to B safely without a motorized vehicle.
+Partners such as Crafton Tull, Arkansas Department of Transportation, Winrock International and cities’ leaders develop these plans.

 Walk Audits: The team walks the streets, sidewalks and downtowns of selected cities with an eye toward improvements and capitalizing on good things already in place.

 See Dave Roberts’ articles on How Walkable is Your Community Part 1 and Part 2.